pallets/flask/docs/patterns/jquery.rst

 Note that we are using the :meth:`~werkzeug.MultiDict.get` method here which will never fail.
 If the key is missing a default value (here ``0``) is returned.
 Furthermore it can convert values to a specific type (like in our case `int`).
-This is especially handy for code that that is triggered by a script (APIs, JavaScript etc.) because you don't need special error reporting in that case.
+This is especially handy for code that is triggered by a script (APIs, JavaScript etc.) because you don't need special error reporting in that case.